 New Connections Grants

-The Emerging and Pandemic Infections Consortium (EPIC) seeks to foster cross-disciplinary research collaborations advancing innovative approaches to research on infectious diseases that pose a threat to human health.
+The Emerging and Pandemic Infections Consortium (EPIC) seeks to foster cross-disciplinary research collaborations advancing innovative approaches to infectious disease research concerning pathogens that pose a threat to human health.

-EPIC New Connections Grants support innovative projects that are fostered through cross-disciplinary collaboration across at least two research groups.
-Successful proposals will feature joint lead investigators from different university divisions and/or departments and/or EPIC partner institutions coming together for their first significant research collaboration.
-The joint investigators will tackle an infectious disease research question by applying innovative methodologies that capitalize on their different areas of expertise for impactful outcomes.
+EPIC New Connections Grants support innovative projects that are fostered through cross-disciplinary collaboration between at least two research groups.
+Successful proposals will feature joint lead investigators with clearly distinct expertise from different university divisions and/or EPIC partner institutions coming together for their first significant research collaboration.
+The joint investigators will tackle an infectious disease research question by applying innovative methodologies that leverage their different areas of expertise to achieve impactful outcomes.

 EPIC is strongly committed to diversity within its community and especially welcomes applications from racialized persons / persons of colour, women, Indigenous / Aboriginal People of North America, persons with disabilities, LGBTQ2S+ persons, and others who may contribute to the further diversification of ideas

-Lead investigators of successful projects selected in the EPIC New Connections Grant will be profiled in EPIC communications, social media and highlighted on the EPIC website.
-They will be invited to present their collaborative research in the EPIC Research Talks lecture series.
+Lead investigators of successful projects selected in the EPIC New Connections Grant will be profiled in EPIC communications, social media and highlighted on EPIC’s website.
+They will also be invited to present their collaborative research at future EPIC events.

 Eligibility